 Ripple Lane Charge

 The Ripple Lane Charge is only applicable to freight services which both enter and leave HS1 infrastructure via the Ripple Lane exchange sidings, but do not run on the mainline (therefore not attracting the other freight charges described above).
 This charge is set to recover the costs of operating and maintaining the Ripple Lane exchange sidings.
 A proportion of this cost is recovered from freight services running on mainline HS1 infrastructure through the Freight OMRC, with the remainder recovered through this Ripple Lane Charge.
-The current charge is set on the basis of the actual number of applicable movements in 2020/21 – this was 1,799.
-This charge is subject to a volume re-opener where actual services in the subsequent year are 12.5% higher or lower than the number run in the previous year.
+The current charge is set on the basis of the forecast number of applicable movements in 2025/26 which is 2,002.
+This charge is subject to a Volume Event where occurs when actual services in the subsequent year are 12.5% higher or lower than the number run in the previous year.

 In 2024/25 the Ripple Lane Charge is £113.90 per train movement (April 2024 prices – subject to indexation).

+Additional IRC

+In the event that there is further investment in relation to HS1, the Infrastructure Manager will seek to recover this additional investment through an Additional IRC, subject to the approval of the ORR.
+The charge is levied on the basis of the chargeable journey time spent by a relevant TOC's trains on HS1 (chargeable journey distance if the AIRC is applied to freight TOCs).
+There is currently no AIRC that applies to freight services as the early works for ERTMS have not been apportioned to freight.
+More details are set out in “Additional IRC” above in the “Charges for Passenger Services” section.

 Charges for Testing Train Services

+Track Access Charges for Testing

-In so far as a TOC proposing to operate passenger services needs to operate non-passenger services during a testing period, it will be liable to pay all components of the track access charges as set out in section 6.1.1 above other than IRC and may be liable to pay an Additional Inspection Charge ("AIC").
-The AIC will be payable by the TOC if a maintenance inspection is carried out as a direct consequence of the TOC carrying out the testing.
+In so far as a TOC proposing to operate passenger services needs to operate non-passenger services during a testing period, it will be liable to pay all components of the track access charges as set out in section 6.1.1 above other than IRC and may also be liable to pay an Additional Inspection Charge ("AIC").
+The AIC will be comprised of the costs reasonably incurred in relation to the testing undertaken.”

 In so far as a TOC operates passenger services during a testing period, it will be liable to pay all of the components of the track access charges as set out in section 6.1.1 above and may also be liable to pay the AIC.